Peliosis hepatis

-Peliosis hepatis is often erroneously written "peliosis hepatitis", despite its not being one of the hepatitides.
+Peliosis hepatis is often erroneously written "peliosis hepatitis", despite it not being one of the hepatitides.
 The correct term arises from the Greek pelios, i.e. discoloured by extravasated blood, livid, and the Latinized genitive case (hepatis) of the Greek hepar, liver.

 Signs and symptoms

 Often, peliosis hepatis causes no symptoms (asymptomatic).
 In other cases, it may be identified after blood tests show abnormalities in liver enzymes.

 Less commonly, peliosis hepatis may cause abdominal pain, especially right upper quadrant pain, or jaundice.